 The Moncler Man and Moncler Woman collections are at the core of the Brand, responding to the needs of different consumers and to multiple uses.
-The "Archive" is made up of products inspired by Brand's first collections, which have become today's iconic products.
-The "Sport Chic/Edit" line is intended at a more sophisticated client, less concerned with fashion trends.
-The "Matt Black" line is inspired by a cosmopolitan consumer looking for a more contemporary style.
+The Archive is made up of products inspired by Brand's first collections, which have become today's iconic products.
+The Sport Chic/Edit line is intended for a more sophisticated client, less concerned with fashion trends.
+The Matt Black line is inspired by a cosmopolitan consumer looking for a more contemporary style.

-Moncler also has collections for boys and girls, "Moncler Enfant", set for young consumers (0-14 years) divided into Baby (0-3 years) and Kid (4-14 years).
+Moncler also has collections for boys and girls, Moncler Enfant, set for young consumers divided into Baby (0-3 years) and Kid (4-14 years).